aboSamoor/polyglot/docs/POS.rst

-Part of Speech tagging
+Part of Speech Tagging
 ======================

 Part of speech tagging task aims to assign every word/token in plain text a category that identifies the syntactic functionality of the word occurrence.

-Polyglot recognizes 17 parts of speech:
+Polyglot recognizes 17 parts of speech, this set is called the ``universal part of speech tag set``:

 -  **ADJ**: adjective
 -  **ADP**: adposition